Calabonga/Calabonga.Wpf.Mvvm.Zones/README.md

         _zoneManager = zoneManager;
     }
    ```
-8. Now you can open your components in the zones you want:
+8. Now you can open your components in the zones you want.
+For example, in the registered zones `MainZone` and `DetailsZone`:
    ```csharp
     [RelayCommand]
     private void OpenMain()